 - 15 oz. can of beans (red kidney or black beans)

 - 28 oz. can of diced tomatoes

 - 2 cups beef broth

-- 1 tbsp chili powder (chili will be moderately spicy)
+- 1 tablespoon chili powder (chili will be moderately spicy)

 - 1 cup cheddar cheese shredded